-A different definition may apply to benefits provided through the medical HMOs, the dental HMO, or the free family dental/vision benefits.
+A different definition may apply to benefits provided through the medical HMO, the dental HMO, the dental PPO, the free family dental/vision benefits, or the vision+ benefit option.

 Out-of-Pocket limit for network care and treatment

 In order to protect you and your family, there are limits on what you have to pay for your cost-sharing (copays and coinsurance) for medical care and for prescription drugs.
 These limits are called out-of-pocket limits.
 Once your out-of-pocket costs for covered expenses meets the out-of-pocket limit, this Plan will usually pay 100% for your (or your family's) covered expenses during the rest of that year.